MBradbury/slp/README.txt

 pip install git+git://github.com/MBradbury/python_java_random.git --upgrade pip install git+git://github.com/MBradbury/python_euclidean2_2d.git --upgrade

+Note: When installing python_euclidean2_2d you may need to specify the path to the numpy headers.
+You can execute the following line to get the location of the numpy headers.

+python -c "import numpy; print(numpy.get_include())"

+Installing python_euclidean2_2d then looks something like:

+CFLAGS="-I~/.pyenv/versions/2.7.11/lib/python2.7/site-packages/numpy/core/include" pip install git+git://github.com/MBradbury/python_euclidean2_2d.git --upgrade

 ==Using pyenv==

 If you do not have python installed, or have an install that requires